Lebanese Lemon Lentil Soup

 Instructions

-- Heat olive oil in a large pot over medium heat.
-Add the onion and carrot.
+- Heat 2 tablespoons olive oil in a large pot over medium heat.
+Add the chopped onion and carrot.
 Sauté until the carrot is soft and the onion is translucent, about 4–5 minutes.

 - Meanwhile, rinse the lentils in a colander under cool running water.

-- Add the garlic, cumin, turmeric, and cayenne pepper to the pot.
+- Add the two cloves of minced garlic, ½ teaspoon cumin, ¼ teaspoon turmeric, and pinch of cayenne pepper to the pot.
 Cook, stirring occasionally, for 1 minute.

-- Add the lentils, chicken stock, and salt.
+- Add the 1 cup of red lentils, 3½ cups chicken stock, and ¾ teaspoon salt.
 Bring to a boil, then reduce to a simmer.
 Cook for 18–20 minutes, stirring occasionally, or until the lentils are tender.

-- Stir in the lemon zest and juice.
+- Stir in the zest and juice of 1 lemon.

 - Divide the soup among 3–4 bowls.
 Garnish with chopped cilantro and olive oil.
 Crushed pita chips are nice, too!